 Reader Mandy B. was especially in favor of this strategy when you’re touring the Magic Kingdom: “Except for snacks, don’t eat at the MK.
 Take a boat or monorail to one of the hotels for a low key, seated meal.”

-If you’re willing to step out of the Parks for a meal, we enjoy Trail’s End Restaurant at Fort Wilderness Resort, The Wave at the Contemporary Resort and Grand Floridian Café at the Grand Floridian Resort for delicious, less crowded dining.
+If you’re willing to step out of the Parks for a meal, we enjoy Trail’s End Restaurant at Fort Wilderness Resort (which is temporarily closed as of 2021), The Wave at the Contemporary Resort and Grand Floridian Café at the Grand Floridian Resort for delicious, less crowded dining.

 Disney Dining Plan